-Deceml December 31, 2007 er 31, 2006
+Decembe December 31, 2008 er 31, 2007

 Gross Gross

 Carrying Accumulated Carrying Accumulated

 Amount Amortization Amount Amortization

-Franchise rights \$139,131 \$ 59,079 \$139,131 \$ 55,863
+Franchise rights \$138,308 \$ 61,438 \$139,131 \$ 59,079

-Amortization expense related to Burger King franchise rights for the years ended December 31, 2007, 2006 and 2005 was \$3,216, \$3,214 and \$3,215, respectively.
-Estimated annual amortization is \$3,216 for each of the years ending 2008 through 2012.
+Amortization expense related to Burger King franchise rights for the years ended December 31, 2008, 2007 and 2006 was \$3,197, \$3,216 and \$3,214, respectively and expects annual amortization to be \$3,195 for each of the years ending 2009 through 2013.

 Intangible Assets.
 In July 2005, the Company acquired four Taco Cabana restaurants from a franchisee for a cash purchase price of approximately \$4.2 million.
 Under EITF Issue No. 04 -1 "Accounting for Preexisting Relationships between the Parties to a Business Combination", certain reacquired rights, including the right to the acquirer's trade name, are required to be recognized as intangible assets apart from goodwill.
 The Company has allocated \$1.6 million of the purchase price to this intangible asset and determined its weighted average life to be approximately seven years, based on the remaining terms of the acquired franchise agreements.
-The Company recorded amortization expense relating to the intangible asset of approximately \$288, \$290 and \$145 for the years ended December 31, 2007, 2006 and 2005 and expects the annual expense for each of the next five years ending 2008 through 2012 to be \$211, \$133, \$125, \$117 and \$99, respectively.
+The Company recorded amortization expense relating to the intangible asset of approximately \$212, \$288 and \$290 for the years ended December 31, 2008, 2007 and 2006 and expects the annual expense for each of the next five years ending 2009 through 2013 to be \$133, \$125, \$117, \$99 and \$81, respectively.

-Decemb December 31, 2007 ber 31, 2006
+Decemb December 31, 2008 ber 31, 2007

 Gross Gross

 Carrying Accumulated Carrying Accumulated

 Amount Amortization Amount Amortization

-Intangible assets \$ 1,610 \$ 723 \$ 1,610 \$ 435
+Intangible assets \$ 1,610 \$ 935 \$ 1,610 \$ 723

-4. Impairment of Long-Lived Assets
+4. Impairment of Long-Lived Assets and Other Lease Charges

 The Company reviews its long-lived assets, principally property and equipment, for impairment at the restaurant level.
 If an indicator of impairment exists for any of the assets, an estimate of undiscounted future cash flows for each restaurant is compared to that long-lived asset's carrying value.
-If the carrying value is greater than the undiscounted cash flow, the Company then determines the fair value of the asset.
-If an asset is determined to be impaired, the loss is measured by the excess of the carrying amount of the asset over its fair value.
+If the carrying value is greater than the undiscounted cash flow, the Company then determines the fair value of the asset and if an asset is determined to be impaired, the loss is measured by the excess of the carrying amount of the asset over its fair value.